mwilliammyers/sublime-colorizer/README.md

 ]
 ```

---Color will change after you re-enter the tab--
+*Color will change after you re-enter the tab*